alemk96/bingo/README.md

 # Documentation for Bingo Card Generator

-# :warning: Experimental and very nightly version
+## :warning: Experimental and very nightly version

 This Python script generates bingo cards with customizable grids, titles, and text content.
 The cards are saved as images with a professional layout, making them ideal for events or games.
-For the meme and having fun at christmas lunch
+For the meme and having fun at christmas lunch.

+## Disclaimer
+This script is intended for educational purposes and fun activities.
+It is not intended for commercial use or professional applications.
+The script may contain bugs or limitations due to its experimental nature.

+Due the goliardic nature of the script, the author is not responsible for any misuse or misinterpretation of the generated bingo cards.
+Use at your own risk.

+All documentation is AI-generated.
+Common, is for the meme, not a serious project.
+Enjoy! :smile:

 ---